 Part-Time Positions:

-Teachers, including Guidance Counselors, will be paid their regular hourly rate of pay for four and three quarters (4.75) hours for each day of the 4-day work weeks in the summer session. for each month worked of the summer program
+Teachers, including Guidance Counselors, will be paid their regular hourly rate of pay for four and three quarters (4.75) hours for each day of the 4-day work weeks in the summer session.
+Part-time teachers who work the summer program will earn .5 day of sick leave for each month worked of the summer program.

 After being selected as a virtual school teacher, but prior to being assigned his/her first virtual instruction course, each teacher must complete training on providing virtual instruction through the contracted vendors through the professional development program established by Pasco eSchool and/or its partners.
 Teachers will be able to complete the online training pre-requisite at their convenience.
 The District will provide the after-hour staff development rate for the scheduled live training sessions that are scheduled outside of work hours.